Questions to ask yourself before choosing to purchase an outdoor spa

 What entry-level type of outdoor spa bath do I want?

 Once you have decided on either a portable or in-ground luxury spa bath, you then need to decide what you want in a hot tub.
 Your preferences will directly affect how much it costs.
 You need to choose between:

 - An affordable entry-level outdoor spa, mainly for cooling off or soaking in hot water.
-See the California Classic.
+See the Maui Hydrotherapy Spa.

 - A mid-price all-rounder that has more features and offers good hydrotherapy hot tub levels.
-See the Pacific Hydro.
+See the Byron Bay Hydrotherapy Hot Tub.

 - A top quality massage hydrotherapy spa with premium features and more jets, power, and therapeutic benefits.
-See the Islander Pro Platinum.
+See the Islander Pro Platinum Hydrotherapy Spa.